iitjee/SteppinsNode/Advance/09 Clusters n Child Processes/00 Basics.md

   other events are 'disconnect', 'error', 'message' and 'close' (https://nodejs.org/api/child_process.html)

  The disconnect event is triggered when the parent process manually calls the child.disconnect method.
 An error event is triggered if the process could not be spawned or killed.
+After disconnecting it is no longer possible to send or receive messages, and the child.connected property is false.

  The message event is the most important one.
 It's triggered when the child process uses the process.send() method to send messages.
 This is how parent/child processes can communicate with each other.